 Overall, the use of large amounts of intravenous fluids during labour, birth and after the birth often results in early introduction of bottles to babies, early supplementation with formula, and separation of mother and baby (many babies are taking to special care for more than 10% weight loss).
 Overall, this the first step for many mothers and babies on the road to breastfeeding failure.

 What the mother and baby need is not automatic bottles and formula which is what is done in too many hospitals, but rather, they need good help with breastfeeding from experienced, skilled nurses and lactation consultants.
 This includes good help with latching on and the use of breast compression to get more milk to the baby.
 If the mother has swollen nipples and areolas and it is difficult to achieve a good latch, then reverse pressure softening of the nipples may help.

 What the mother doesn’t need, but too often receives, is a nipple shield.

 More on % weight loss

-Errors in reading the scale or marking down the weight are made frequently.
+Errors in reading the scale or marking down the weight are not rare.
 We have documented one baby who was weighed at birth at 2.58 kg (5lb 11oz) and 5 hours later weighed 3.1 kg (6lb 13oz).
 Normally, babies are not weighed every 5 hours, but undoubtedly what happened was that someone looked at the baby at 5 hours of life and thought “This baby couldn’t possibly weigh only 2.58 kg”.
 But what if the weighs were taken the other way around?
 Going from 3.1 kg at birth to 2.58 kg the next day is a loss of 17%.

 Drugs use during epidural anaesthesia